softdevlife/contributed_articles/notes/how_to_master_data_engineering.md

 ### **CHAPTER 6: COMMUNICATION**

+**If the crew does not understand the decisions a captain provides or the crew influences the captain to the wrong direction or are in disagreement, it becomes a short-sighted strategy to follow.
+The best ships have a crew that understand the different perspectives a captain holds on venturing new terrains as well the captain understands the strengths and weaknesses of each of his key members in his tribe and work each to the things that they are great at so together can bring a synergy to the obstacles that they will have to face ahead.**

 ![](https://cdn-images-1.medium.com/max/1000/1*C5vL5FmlT2slf6Cv8IYHSQ.png)
 <br>*In order for a captain’s message can reach out to his crew, artifacts and
 processes must be created within his island.
 Having a laboratory where anybody